Healthdirect Free Australian health advice you can count on.

 Do I need to worry about rip currents?

-If you find yourself in a rip current, follow these steps:
+If you find yourself in a rip, follow these steps:

-• Float with the current, it may return you to a shallow sandbank.
+• float on your back with the current, it may return you to a shallow sandbank

 What should I know about waves and a large surf?

-While waves are one of the most enjoyable features of the beach and ocean, they are affected by different conditions.
+Waves are one of the most enjoyable features of the beach and ocean.
+However, they change with different conditions.

-Large surf should only be attempted by experienced swimmers, and only between the red and yellow flags.
-Swimmers should also avoid creek and river mouths when a large surf is running because the currents in these areas are often stronger.
+You should also avoid creek and river mouths when a large surf is running.
+This is because the currents there are often stronger.

 How can I keep my children safe at the beach?

-• keep them within arms' reach at all times
+• keep children within an arms' reach at all times

 • put them in bright swimming suits and rash shirts which are easy to see

-Why is it dangerous to drink alcohol at the beach?
+Why are alcohol drugs and medicines dangerous at the beach?

-Every year many people get into difficulty, both on the beach and in the surf, due to the effects of alcohol.
-Drinking alcohol and swimming is a dangerous combination leading to impaired judgement, lack of co-ordination and reaction time, and an inability to control your body temperature.
+Every year many people get into difficulty, both on the beach and in the water, because of alcohol.
+Drinking alcohol and swimming is a dangerous combination.
+It can lead to poor choices.
+Alcohol can also cause a lack of co-ordination and reduced reaction time.
+It can make you unable to control your body temperature.

 What about sharks and stingers?